jvanasco/facebook_utils/README.md

 facebook_utils
 ==============

-A collection of utilities for integrating user accounts with Facebook.com.
+A collection of utilities for integrating User Accounts with Facebook.com.

-Right now this handles oAuth login and Graph API operations
+Right now this library is focused on oAuth Login and Graph API operations

-This has been a general-purpose Python client for several years.
-It works well.
+This library has been a general-purpose Python client, operating in production for many years.
+The functionality may be limited, but it works well and ships with a detailed test suite.

 Purpose
 =======